Bitteneite/bitten_restoboards/bit_m0116/readme.md

 # QMK Firmware for Bittens Inc. M0116 PCB
 <img src='https://raw.githubusercontent.com/Bitteneite/bitten_restoboards/main/bit_m0116/photos/m0116-built.jpg ' width='1000'>

-This repository contains the QMK firmware for a custom PCB designed for the vintage Apple M0116 keyboard.
+This repository contains the QMK firmware for a custom PCB designed for the vintage Apple M0116 keyboard.<br>
 The PCB is a through-hole kit that requires a Raspberry Pi Pico or any RP2040 clone, along with approximately 81 diodes (or 84 diodes for M0118 keyboards).

 ### Features